How to Deal with an Aggressive Dog?

 Causes of Aggression

 Remember that it is rare for a dog to display violent behavior without any reason.
-Therefore, you must find out what’s making your dog aggressive.
+Therefore, you must find out what’s making your dog aggressive and how to deal with an aggressive dog.
 Usually, it is a lack of appropriate training or socialization, but there can be many other causes contributing to this condition.
 Some of the more common causes of violent behaviors among dogs include:

 Possession Aggression/Food Aggression